Endoscopic Research Awards

 4. References - Limit to two pages.

 5. Budget - Please justify all items (including %effort) with a separate budget justification page.
 Budgets will be carefully scrutinized by the Research Committee and will be considered in the scoring of the grant.
 Inappropriate or poorly justified budgets will jeopardize the likelihood of the application receiving an award.
 Additionally, the committee retains the right to adjust the award to an amount it feels appropriate for the project.
-Limit to one page for budget, one page for justification.
+Limit to one page for budget, and one additional page for justification.

 b.
 The budget request should be detailed and all items should be clearly related to the research proposal.